shepherd-06/LitGrid-VirtualGrid/README.md

 # ECIU Challenge - Virtual Grid

-This project is focused on analyzing the trends in electricity consumption in Lithuania by processing and analyzing time-series data.
+This project aims to analyze trends in electricity consumption in Lithuania by processing and analyzing time-series data.
 The goal is to identify patterns, seasonality, and outliers in electricity generation and consumption, offering insights for optimizing electricity storage and distribution.

 ## Project Structure